khushnood/SemisupervisedNodeEmbeddingGenerationForDynamicGraph/README.md

 Semi supervised Node Embedding Generation ForDynamic Graph **.

-Please extract the files in the same directory and run the main.py.
+Please extract the files keep src and data direcorty under same parent directory, and run the main.py.
 To use your own data see the src/loader/dataset_loader.py and make changes accordingly.

 **Keywords**: DynamicNodeEmbedding, GraphRepresentationLearning, Dynamic Protein-protein interaction prediction.